peace195/peace195.github.io/_posts/2017-06-30-spatial-pyramid-pooling.md

 * Sometimes, the loss function can not be converging when using transfer parameters.
 It may be because of not enough data or the hard level of the problem.

 ## Conclusions
 I have just analysis some idea of SPP.
 SPP is a beautiful idea that combine classic computer visions idea to modern neural network.
-Pheww, hope you like it. :D
+Pheww, hope you enjoy it. :D

 ## References
 [1] [Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition](https://arxiv.org/abs/1406.4729)